 Thanks to a network of connections decades in the making, students majoring or minoring in English have some fabulous opportunities for on-the-job learning that allows them to synthesize and apply what they’ve learned in their coursework.
 Our interns work at businesses and non-profit organizations throughout the Chippewa Valley, resulting in valuable professional experience that sets our graduates apart.

-Step 1: Attend the internship information meeting (usually held during the seventh week of each semester) OR click here to read through the current information booklet, which has directions for how to apply and internship position descriptions.
+Step 1: Attend the internship information meeting (usually held during the seventh week of each semester) OR click here to read through the English Internship Information Packet, which has directions for how to apply and internship position descriptions.

 Step 2: Read through the booklet and note internship opportunities that interest you.
 If you do not see an internship described that you would like to participate in, you can still create your own internship by contacting organizations/agencies you wish to work with and creating your own “custom” internship.
 Contact the Writing Internship Director for more information regarding the internship program.